-Tankers arriving at Panama Canal waters for transit with toxic and flammable cargo are randomly inspected by the Panama Canal Authority's (ACP) industrial hygienists/marine
+Tankers arriving at Panama Canal waters for transit with toxic and flammable cargo are randomly inspected by the Panama Canal Authority's (ACP) industrial hygienists/marine chemists to verify they are free of fugitive emissions that could result in harm to ACP personnel and to the public.

-Factors considered when selecting tankers for inspection include: chemical and physical properties of the cargoes, historical performance on previous transits, time elapsed since the last inspection, and the age of the tanker.
+Factors considered when selecting tankers for inspection include chemical and physical properties of the cargoes, historical performance on previous transits, time elapsed since the last inspection, and the age of the tanker.
 Preferably, inspections are conducted during daylight hours and at the following anchorages: Atlantic inner, Gatun or Pacific.
-But if conditions warrant, they can be performed during night time as well, while vessel is underway.
+But if conditions warrant, they can be performed during nighttime as well, while vessel is underway.